lichkitsch/old_campaigns/short_rules.md

 If higher than the *Air of Fate*, the action is successful.

 *Air of Fate*
-: Publicly visible number between 8 and 18 thet represents the current level of challenge for the players.
+: Publicly visible number between 8 and 18 that represents the current level of challenge for the players.

 If the outcome is not pass/fail, roll...